cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 The protocol messages below do not include the AKE protocol.
 Instead, OPAQUE
-assumes the client and server run the AKE using the credentials recovered after
+assumes the client and server run the AKE using the credentials recovered from
-the OPRF protocol completes.
+the OPRF protocol.

 Note also that the authenticate stage can run the OPRF and AKE protocols concurrently
 with interleaved and combined messages (while preserving the internal ordering of